-Sustainability, ESG, net zero and carbon neutrality have peppered the headlines for the last several years, but post-Covid, procurement is doubling down on its commitment to conservation.
-Organizations are feeling the pressure to redefine their own environmental goals and are starting to implement lasting changes that will reshape internal operations.
+Sustainability, ESG, net zero, and carbon neutrality have peppered the headlines for the last several years.
+But post-Covid, the enterprise is doubling down on its commitment to conservation.
+Organizations are feeling the pressure to redefine their own environmental goals and begin to implement lasting changes that will reshape internal operations.

-For example, semiconductor chip manufacturer Intel is recognized by Barron’s as the most sustainable company of 2022 and has set its sights on running 100 percent on renewable energy, being water positive and achieving zero waste in its operations by 2030.
+For example, semiconductor chip manufacturer Intel is recognized by Barron’s as the most sustainable company of 2022 and has set its sights on running 100% on renewable energy, being water positive, and achieving zero waste in its operations by 2030.
 Other standouts like Clorox and Best Buy are making waves with their ambitious sustainability goals that will fundamentally change how they operate everything from sales and marketing to production.

 Today, customer preference for building relationships with companies that are concerned about their ESG commitments and stricter global compliance standards means that sustainability will only become more central to the business strategy in the coming years.
 It’s time for CPOs to embrace their role in shaping an organization’s ESG strategy by bringing clearer visibility to the procurement process.

 The difficulty (and opportunity) in making the procurement process more sustainable boils down to numbers.
 With a variety of global stakeholders that abide by different principles and standards, purchasing and shipping goods will never reach sustainable levels without a full picture of what is happening and complete data.